balena-io/balena-cli-masterclass/README.md

 ### 4. SSHing into a Device

 Once a device has been provisioned, it can be accessed by SSHing into it via the balenaCloud VPN.
-To do this, you'll need the UUID of the device you want to SSH into (remember you can see all your devices by running `balena devices`):
+To do this, you need to [add your public SSH key](https://www.balena.io/docs/learn/manage/ssh-access/#add-an-ssh-key-to-balenacloud) to your BalenaCloud account.
+When added, specify the UUID of the device you want to SSH into (remember you can see all your devices by running `balena devices`).

 ```shell
 $ balena ssh 1234567